FIBULA ANATOMY

 • Attachment site for a ligament

-• Essential for stabilizing the ankle
+• Essential for stabilizing your ankle

 Malleolar Groove